 \section{Abstract}

-When there is a dispute between players how to divide multiple divisible commodities, how should it be resolved?
-In this paper we introduce a multi-commodity game model.
-This model enables cooperation between multiple players to bargain on sharing $K$ commodities, when each player has a different value for each commodity.
-It thus extends the sequential discrete Raiffa solution and the Aumann bankruptcy solution to multi-commodity cases.
+When there is a dispute between players on how to divide multiple divisible assets, how should it be resolved?
+In this paper we introduce a multi-asset game model that enables cooperation between multiple agents who bargain on sharing $K$ assets, when each player has a different value for each asset.
+It thus extends the sequential discrete Raiffa solution and the Talmud rule solution to multi-asset cases.